Cooperative elastic fluctuations provide tuning of the metal-insulator transition

-{\bf Conclusions.} In this paper we have outlined a systematic theory for the incorporation of long-range elastic couplings into a simplified statistical mechanical theory of Mott-like phase transitions, where the electronic contributions to the free energy are incorporated at the level of Landau theory.
+In this paper we have outlined a systematic theory for the incorporation of long-range elastic couplings into a simplified statistical mechanical theory of Mott-like phase transitions, where the electronic contributions to the free energy are incorporated at the level of Landau theory.
 That these elastic interactions are explicitly relevant for the manganites and the nickelates is confirmed by the ability of such a theory to systematically explain ‘size effects’ or ‘tolerance factor’ variations which have already been documented.
 However the couplings, including their rough order-of-magnitude, are generic, and the ideas presented here will surely be relevant to other classes of materials such as the titanates~\cite{Katsufuji1997a}, high temperature superconductors~\cite{Attfield1998a}, ferroelectrics~\cite{Balachandran2011a}, and molecular fullerides~\cite{Zadik2015a}.

 At low enough temperatures one should surely take care of other low-energy degrees of freedom such as spin fluctuations and electronic quantum fluctuations which our model does not take into account.
+Doing so requires explicitly adding them to our model Hamiltonian and to our statistical mechanical solution through, e.g. a variational scheme such as the Lang-Firsov transformation.
 Nonetheless, the model we employ does generate a quantum critical point on account of elastic interactions alone.
 Moreover, the long range and anisotropy of these elastic couplings will modify the critical dynamics away from that arising from short-range models generated by purely electronic couplings.

+We also note that our simple model provides an explanation for the observed tuning of the MIT under applied pressures.
+In both the manganites~\cite{Radaelli1997a} and nickelates~\cite{Obradors1993a}, hydrostatic compression decreases $\phi_0$.
+According to our model, this should result in an increase of $T_\text{MI}$ promoted by the enhancement of the elastic interaction in the manganites, and viceversa for the nickelates.
+These are indeed the trends that have been observed in these materials.~\cite{Fontcuberta1998a, Obradors1993a} We believe a similar mechanism is at play when the transition is tuned with tensile and compressive stresses~\cite{Liu2013a}.

+The idea that cooperative phonon-phonon couplings tune the MIT is supported by a recent ab-initio calculation~\cite{Mercy2017a}.
+By using density functional theory~(DFT), it has been found that the tilts of the NiO$_6$ units in the nickelates destabilize their breathing distortions, which in turn are associated with the phase transition, thus providing a mechanism for tuning $T_\text{MI}$.
+However, DFT treats the elastic interactions only in average and it cannot produce finite temperature properties, thus $T_\text{MI}$ was obtained by fitting it to experiments with a Landau theory that has multiple sets of values for the model parameters depending on the tolerance factor.
+By contrast, we have calculated $T_\text{MI}$ from a single set of model parameters, and the MIT is driven by entropic effects that result from elastic couplings, thus providing a physical interpretation of the ab-initio results.